Chart Color Schemes

 The level of cultural diversity witnessed in Manoora was found to be above average when compared nationally for a number of language and cultural background related metrics

-Manoora's population was found to be more culturally diverse than most local markets, with 26.2% born overseas and 23.3% speaking languages other than English at home.
-Christianity was the predominant religion in Manoora, comprising 49.7% of its population.
-Notably, the 'Other' category comprised 1.6%, higher than Rest of Qld's 0.8%.
+Manoora was found to be more culturally diverse than most local markets, with 26.2% of its population born overseas and 23.3% speaking a language other than English at home.
+The dominant religion in Manoora is Christianity, making up 49.7% of the population.
+Notably, the 'Other' religious category comprises 1.6% of Manoora's population, compared to 0.8% across Regional Qld.

 Frequently Asked Questions - Diversity